santiagosayshey/DigiBrain/content/AI Prompt.md

 Hello Claude,

-I would like your assistance in writing concise, modular notes on the topic of IP Fragmentation.
+I would like your assistance in writing concise, modular notes on the topic of Minimum Spanning Trees.
 The goal is to create notes that are easy to understand and focused on key ideas rather than verbatim copying from textbooks.

 Please use the following note-taking format: